dspytdao/AlgoDepo/README.md

 # AlgoDepo

-The aim of the following contract is to
+The aim of the following contract is to deposit Algo and Algorant Smart Assets.

 This is the building block for more complex applications on Algorand and its ecosystem.